odoo/documentation/content/applications/general/email_communication/faq.rst

 Here are the default limits for new databases:

 - 200 emails/day for Odoo Online and Odoo.sh databases with an active subscription,
+- 20 emails/day for one-app free databases,

-- 50 emails/day for one-app free and trial databases,
+- 50 emails/day for trial databases,
 - in case of migration, your daily limit might be reset to 50 emails a day.

 In case you hit the limit, you can: